 A national medicine policy (NMP) is both an expression of political commitment and a guide for action that articulates how a government approaches the goal of providing access to safe, effective, affordable medicines for the population.
-An NMP provides a framework for coordinating the activities of all stakeholders–public and private sector players, nongovernmental organizations, donors, health care providers, and patients.
+An NMP provides a framework for coordinating the activities of all stakeholders–public- and private-sector players, nongovernmental organizations, donors, health care providers, and patients.

 Until relatively recently, pharmaceutical policies, where present, often evolved in a piecemeal manner, leading to fragmented approaches, confusion in putting policy into practice, and sometimes conflicting policy guidance.
-To address this issue, the World Health Organization (WHO) began strongly promoting the national medicines policy concept in the mid-1980s as a means of specifying medium- to long-term goals for the pharmaceutical sector and providing a framework for coordinating activities among stakeholders.
+To address this issue, the World Health Organization (WHO) began strongly promoting the national medicine policy concept in the mid-1980s as a means of specifying medium- to long-term goals for the pharmaceutical sector and providing a framework for coordinating activities among stakeholders.

-An NMP typically includes commitments to ensure that safe and effective medicines of good quality are made accessible, affordable, and available to anyone who need them, in a rational, ethical, and transparent manner.
+An NMP typically includes commitments to ensure that safe and effective medicines of good quality are accessible, affordable, and available to anyone who needs them in a rational, ethical, and transparent manner.
 Grounded in the strategic vision for a country’s pharmaceutical sector, an NMP usually covers objectives pertaining to the manufacture, marketing, pricing, selection, distribution, coverage and reimbursement, quality, and rational use of medicines.
 An NMP may also express broader objectives aimed at advancing the concepts of universal health care and access to medicines as a human right.

 A national pharmaceutical strategic plan usually accompanies an NMP and guides the implementation of the strategies, methods, and mechanisms required to achieve the overarching objectives of the NMP.
 Often developed following a comprehensive pharmaceutical sector assessment and options analysis, these plans specify timelines, funding requirements, methods for monitoring progress, and plans for stakeholder engagement.